Alcohol Addiction Intervention

-Families working with Narconon drug and alcohol rehabilitation centers around the world find that they can get help setting up an alcohol addiction intervention with the help of Narconon intake counselors.
-Having interventionists available is part of the job of saving lives from drug and alcohol addiction.
-For the addiction recovery process to work, the addicted person has to see the problem, see the damage it is doing to his or her life and the lives in the immediate vicinity, and then has to make up his or her mind that it is time for the damage to end.
+Families working with Narconon drug and alcohol rehabilitation centers around the world find that they can get help setting up an intervention with the help of Narconon intake counselors.
+Having interventionists available is part of the job of saving lives from alcoholism.
+For the recovery process to work, the addicted person has to see the problem, see the damage it is doing to his or her life and the lives in the immediate vicinity, and then has to make up his or her mind that it is time for the damage to end.

-An experienced interventionist can–and so many times, has done so–walk into a difficult situation where an alcoholic does not want to admit that there is a problem and with some careful and caring work with the addicted person, bring about a willingness to recover from the addiction by going to rehab.
+An experienced interventionist can–and so many times, has done so–walk into a difficult situation where an alcoholic does not want to admit that there is a problem and with some careful and caring work the individual, bring about a willingness to recover from the addiction and a willingness to go to rehab.
 Sometimes the family is just too close to bring about this change but an interventionist can resolve a situation that is going nowhere.

-Once a person arrives at the Narconon facility after the alcohol addiction intervention, that is the real start of the person’s new, drug-free life.
-The Narconon drug and alcohol recovery program has four phases that have been determined to address and resolve issues that caused the person to start drinking and the three factors that keep a person locked in an addictive lifestyle: guilt, cravings and depression.
-The news is that it does not take medication or drugs to find relief from these factors.
+Once a person arrives at the Narconon facility after the intervention, that is the real start of the person’s new, drug-free life.
+The Narconon drug and alcohol recovery program has several phases that are designed to address and resolve issues that caused the person to start drinking.
+It also addresses the three factors that keep a person locked in an addictive lifestyle: guilt, cravings and depression.
+The good news is that it does not take medication or substitute drugs to find relief from these factors.
 All three can be alleviated through non-drug means.